mariaphilo2024/GeoStem-Documentation/XUIComponents/XFormComponent.md

 ![image](https://github.com/user-attachments/assets/1dad6b2b-fa29-404b-b7a3-dfeee755f881)

+- `pageMode: 'create'`The form is in create mode, which allows the user to add a new broker.
+- `saveText: 'Send For Approval'`Overrides the default save button text with "Send For Approval," enabling users to submit the form for further approval.
 - When the user clicks **Save**, the `onSave()` function captures the broker's information and performs necessary post-save actions like:
   - Sending emails via `sendBrokerApprovalEmail()`.
   - The form can be shown/hidden using `this.brokerVisible`, as controlled in the `close()` function.